AzureCosmosDB/labs/dotnet/labs/01-creating_partitioned_collection.md

 1. Observe the output of the running command.

-1. Select the **🗙** symbol to close the terminal pane.

-1. Close all open editor tabs.

 ## Populate a Container with Items using the SDK

 > You will now use the .NET SDK to populate your container with various items of varying schemas.
 These items will be serialized instances of multiple C# classes in your project.